dayarthvader/message_processor/docs/system_design.md

 <b>This approach has performance scalability issues.</b>

 ### Option 3 Multithreaded with  multiple worker threads offloading data to the shared buffer queue and single consumer I/O thread
 This is an optimisation on top of the Option 2.
-Here we can consider a shared queued collection of the handles to the buffer poputaled by the woker threads.
+Here we can consider a shared queued collection of the handles to the buffer poputaled by the worker threads.
 Here we avoid shared-ownership for the I/O resource itself and move the contention up on to a shared container that all worker threads write to.

 This approach still has to manage concurrent access to the shared in-memory queue.
 And an additional global condition variable to be used for the threads to synchronise access to write to the queue.
 It has the below two improvements over the option 2.
 1. Since the threads write to in-memory container, it is considerably faster for the threads to complete the processing.
 2. Since we're only writing handles to the shared container, (3) the wait time issue in option 2 is overcome.
 Constant waiting time.
 However it comes with the following limitations.
-1. Scaling issue - when the system is under load with messages of varying sixes, we can potentially exhaust the memory if we don't limit the number messages or number of concurrent clients.
+1. Scaling issue - when the system is under load with messages of varying sizes, we can potentially exhaust the memory if we don't limit the number messages or number of concurrent clients.
 2. The clients expect synchronised communication, it will the system in indeterminate state if the worker threads send the response to the clients just after righting to the queue, this is not what is expected or we have to have another synchronisation mechanism between worker threads and file writer thread.

 <b> This approach can be considered a candidate design with the above identified limitations. </b>